ALUMNI INITIATIVES

 The primary role of Class Ambassadors is to engage meaningfully with classmates and with alma mater.
 As active Class Ambassadors, you can:

 - Engage classmates through social media postings.
-Set up a Facebook group for your class if you do not have one yet.
+Set up a Facebook group for your class if there is not one yet.

-- Help connect your classmates toĀ faculty alumni representativesĀ andĀ Alumni Groups.
+- Help to connect your classmates to faculty alumni representativesĀ andĀ Alumni Groups.
 NUS has Overseas Chapters for alumni living abroad who want to keep in touch with fellow alumni.

-- Encourage classmates to join you at NUS/CDE events such as theĀ Kent Ridge Alumni Family DayĀ andĀ NUS Cares.
+- Encourage classmates to join NUS/CDE events such as the NUS Homecoming.

 - Update your class aboutĀ NUS news, events and happenings.
-Subscribe to our monthly e-newsletters and quarterly e-magazines, and like āNUS Alumniā onĀ Facebook, Instagram and LinkedIn.
+Subscribe to our monthly e-newsletters and quarterly e-magazines, and like āNUS Alumniā on Facebook, Instagram and LinkedIn.

 If you would like to do more, contribute your time and talent to NUS/CDE.
 You can lead or join an Alumni Group, be a mentor to current students, as well as speak or perform at alumni events.